unravellingtechnologies/kilt/README.md

 - Each script execution is tracked in `.kilt/state/state.json`
 - Task IDs are generated from script paths (SHA256 hash)
 - Execution records include: timestamp, exit code, and output
-- Failed scripts are also recorded to prevent retry loops
+- Failed scripts are recorded with failure information (exit code and output)
+- By default (`retry_on_failure: false`), failed scripts are not marked as completed, allowing automatic retries on the next run

 **Force Re-execution**:
 To re-run scripts that have already executed, set `force_run: true` in plugin config: